 Vermont Law and Graduate School uses 25Live as its event and room scheduling platform.
-Each student, staff, and faculty member must register and create an account in order to schedule events and/or reserve rooms.
-25live.collegenet. com/pro/vermontlaw#!/home/dash.
+Each student, staff, and faculty member must register and create an account to request an event or reserve a meeting room.
+New accounts take a minimum of 24 hours to be activated.
+25live.collegenet.com/pro/vermontlaw#!/home/dash.